 19 Nov 6 Steps to Hosting Made Simple-Storing China + Silver

 Setting the table and storing your china and silver is a breeze with these containers and they a key to our 6 steps to hosting made simple-storing china and silver!

 This blog is written in partnership with The Container Store, but all thoughts and opinions are my own.

-Hosting can be stressful at any time of year but especially around the holidays.
-That’s why this year our theme for the holidays is keep it simple.
-Last year we hosted 20 people for Thanksgiving and while that was fun (watch the time-lapse here) this year it’s all about simplicity.
+Hosting is stressful at any time of year but especially around the holidays.
+So this year our theme is keep it simple.
+Last year we hosted 20 people for Thanksgiving and while that was fun (watch the time-lapse here) this year it’s all about hosting made simple.
 There’s something so lovely about a small intimate gathering.

 Our top rule for simplicity…number of seats around the table = number of guests invited.